stnolting/captouch/README.md

 :bulb: The touch pads also work if a finger directly touches the pad creating an ohmic contact.
 Hence, the controller can also be used to turn _bare_ copper contacts into touch buttons (like the [FOMU](https://tomu.im/fomu.html) "buttons").
+The approach using this controller is more reliable then just using copper pads as direct input.

 ### Example Setup